GoodDollar/.github/CONTRIBUTING.md

 # Contributing to GoodDollar

 Thank you for your interest in contributing to the [GoodDollar initiative](https://www.gooddollar.org).

-Everyone is welcome: Developers, designers and entrepreneurs with a passion for decentralised technologies and a vision to build a new world that has equality, security, inclusivity and innovation as its cornerstones.
+**Everyone is welcome: Developers, designers, and entrepreneurs** with a passion for decentralised technologies and a vision to build a new world that has equality, security, inclusivity, and innovation as its cornerstones.

-When contributing to this project, please do first discuss the change you wish to make via [issues](./.github/ISSUE_TEMPLATE), [community forum](https://forum.gooddollar.org/), or any other communication channel with the [community](https://community.gooddollar.org/).
+## Contributing & Community, Building something on GoodDollar?

+Are you already building, have an active project, and are considering integrating G$?

+[Check out the ongoing GoodBuilders program](https://ubi.gd/goodbuilders), offering mentorship and funding to help promising projects grow.
+Any project that demonstrates meaningful new integrations with the GoodDollar Protocol is eligible to apply!

+Learn more about GoodDollar by reading the [GoodDollar docs](https://docs.gooddollar.org).

+(Technical/Builder) Questions?
+Join the [GoodBuilders Telegram Channel](https://ubi.gd/GoodBuildersTG) to share your ideas, or ask for development support.

+## Other initiatives for Builders

+### Scoutgame
+We offer rewards for contributions to GoodDollar repositories through our [Scoutgame Program](https://scoutgame.xyz/info/partner-rewards/good-dollar).
+Look for issues labeled with `scoutgame` in the participating repositories to get started!

+### Gardens Pool for Open Source Contributors
+Once you have some experience working with our repositories, you might have ideas of your own to build.
+We encourage builders who want to get more autonomy in choosing what they build or contribute to our different SDKs or dApps.
+Read more about how to propose your own features/contributions on our [Gardens Pool](https://app.gardens.fund/gardens/42220/0x62b8b11039fcfe5ab0c56e502b1c372a3d2a9c7a/0xf42c9ca2b10010142e2bac34ebdddb0b82177684/94)

 **Notes:**
 1. The GoodDollar project is distributed across [multiple repositories](https://github.com/GoodDollar).
 Try to file the issue against the correct repository.

-1. Please note we have [issues](./.github/ISSUE_TEMPLATE) and [pull requests](./.github/PULL_REQUEST_TEMPLATE) templates, make sure you follow them to ease the contribution process.
+2. Please note we have [issues](./.github/ISSUE_TEMPLATE) and [pull requests](./.github/PULL_REQUEST_TEMPLATE) templates, make sure you follow them to ease the contribution process.

+## Getting Started with Contributions

+1. **Fork and clone** the repository
+2. **Create a feature branch** for your work
+3. **Make your changes** following the existing patterns
+4. **Test thoroughly** using the demo applications
+5. **Submit a pull request** with clear descriptions

 ## Issues
 Issues are always welcome.
 Feature requests, bug reports, documentation improvements and any other kid of contribution will be triaged and worked on according to the [GoodDollar](https://github.com/GoodDollar) community and maintainers prioritization and best effort.